dmbarbour/awelon/README.md

 ### Static Choice

-Awelon distinguishes static choice `(x | y)` from sums `(x + y)`.
+Awelon supports a concept of static choice `(x | y)` distinct from from sums `(x + y)`.
 A static choice is made based on observing a static value or introspecting a static type.
 A sum may be static or dynamic.
 Compilers can optimize a static sum under the hood, but developers must assume (with regards to type safety) that a sum is dynamic.
 Developers have much greater control and awareness of static choice.

 Static choice is the basis for ad-hoc polymorphism.
 Developers can introspect types and values to make decisions: